jeromecoupe/webstoemp_v3/src/content/blogposts/2015-06-17-why-craft-cms.md

 ---
-title: "Why Craft?"
+title: "Why Craft CMS?"
-excerpt: '"Why Craft?" is a question I have to answer often in sales pitches or in the proposals I write.
+excerpt: '"Why Craft CMS ?" is a question I have to answer often in sales pitches or in the proposals I write.
 So often, in fact, that I thought a quick blogpost about it might be in order.'
 image: "craft-logo.jpg"
 imageAlt: "Craft logo - Pixel and Tonic"
 tags: